Roman History, Trade, and Imperialism

 Nell is a PhD candidate working with Professor Catherine Conybeare.
 Her dissertation will consider the construction of the heroic Republican past in Imperial poetry including Lucan, Silius Italicus, and Claudian.
 Nell received her AB in Classics from Princeton University in 2007, and her MA in Greek, Latin, and Classical Studies from Bryn Mawr College in 2010.
 In 2010, she participated in the Summer Program in Archaeology at the American Academy in Rome.
 In the 2011-2012 academic year, she has served as the Latin teaching assistant, as well as on the committee of Bryn Mawr’s biennial graduate student symposium.

-Roman History, Military History, and Ancient Technology
+Roman History, Military History, Catullus, Greek and Roman Novel

 Greek Religion, Tragedy, and Oratory